-The Queer Omaha Archives collects and preserves unique and rare documents, photographs, videos, and other historical materials about the LGBTQIA+ history of Omaha and Nebraska and is part of UNO Libraries’ Archives and Special Collections.
+The Queer Omaha Archives collects and preserves unique and rare documents, photographs, videos, and other historical materials about the LGBTQIA+ history of Omaha and Nebraska as part of UNO Libraries’ Archives and Special Collections.
 Through donations from dozens of community members, the Queer Omaha Archives shares the stories of individuals, organizations, and the communities they create.

-We welcome opportunities to share the material already in the archives with individuals and organizations and are actively seeking additional material for the archives.
-Contact us to arrange a tour or presentation, discuss donating material , to make a financial contribution to support the Queer Omaha Archives, or to learn about other ways to support the Queer Omaha Archives.
+We welcome opportunities to share LGBTQIA+ historical material already in the archives with individuals and organizations and are actively seeking additional material to preserve as part of the archives.
+Contact archivists to arrange a tour or presentation, discuss donating material , make a financial contribution to support the archives, or to learn about other ways to support the LGBTQIA+ archive at UNO.

 How can I support the archives?

 View and share material from the collection, including the selections from the archives that are digital and available online.
 Like and share posts on UNO Libraries' social media channels.
 Schedule a tour of the archives.
-You are invited to contact us for more information about donations including making a financial contribution to support LGBTQIA+ archival collections in UNO Libraries, donating historical records and other material, or to learn about other ways to support preservation and access for LGBTQIA+ collections.
+You are invited to contact us for more information about making a financial contribution to support LGBTQIA+ archival collections in UNO Libraries, donating historical records and other material, or to learn about other ways to support preservation and access for LGBTQIA+ collections.
 Contact Director of Archives and Special Collections Amy Schindler (402.554.6046, firstname.lastname@example.org).

-How do I make a donation to the Queer Omaha Archives?
+How do I make a financial donation to the archives?

 Financial contributions support various activities such as recording oral history interviews with community members, employing UNO students who are eager to work in the archives, public programming, and other preservation and access projects.
-Contact Director of Archives and Special Collections Amy Schindler (402.554.6046, firstname.lastname@example.org) in UNO Libraries or make a gift directly to the Queer Omaha Archives Fund through the University of Nebraska Foundation.
+Contact Director of Archives and Special Collections Amy Schindler (402.554.6046, email@example.com) in UNO Libraries or make a gift directly to the Queer Omaha Archives Fund through the University of Nebraska Foundation.

 What historical records does the archives accept?

-The Queer Omaha Archives collects, preserves, and makes available to the public material documenting the diverse people and organizations of the greater Omaha region.
+The archives collects, preserves, and makes available to the public material documenting the diverse LGBTQIA2S+ people and organizations of Omaha and Nebraska.
 Example material the repository accepts includes:

 - Diaries & journals